MicheleTobias/Workshop-Cartography-Journal-Figures/README.md

 Author: Michele Tobias

-**This workshop is a work in progress.
-Please check back later for the finished product.
-Target completion date: October 27, 2020**

 This workshop will discuss approaches and guidelines for creating map figures for academic books and journals.
 I will use **QGIS 3.14** to illustrate one workflow in a graphical GIS.
 This general workflow can be applied to other graphical GIS programs or even non-map figures.

 ## Prerequisites